Gunplay/Smart-Home/README.md

 This Smart Home project is being developed for commercial experience in team collaboration.
 It will utilize both front-end and back-end technologies.
 The front-end will be built using React.js, TypeScript, Redux-toolkit, and Tailwind, while the back-end will be developed with Java and PostgreSQL.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-1. To get the project started - npm run tailwind (watching update css tailwind)
+1. To get the project started - npm run tailwind (watching update css tailwind) //do not execute this command
-2. To get the project started - npm run dev (start project)
+2. To get the project started - npm start (start project)

 Currently, two official plugins are available: